hjwp/intro-to-python/README.md

 A series of workshops for MADE employees to automate everyday computer tasks using the online, free course 'Automate The Boring Stuff' (https://automatetheboringstuff.com/) by Al Sweigart.

-The workshops are split into the first 3 lessons being for Beginners - colleauges with no or minimal previous Python or programming experience, who would like to get their head around the foundation of programming with Python.
+The workshops are split into the first 3 lessons being for Beginners - colleagues with no or minimal previous Python or programming experience, who would like to get their head around the foundation of programming with Python.
 Then there are 2 lessons for Intermediate level programmers - people who know the basics of Python or other programming languages and would like to learn about web scraping and spreadsheet manipulation with Python.